cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 simple `Dense` layer.

 Since we expect something like a one-hot vector for each output character, we still need to apply `softmax` as usual in classification problems.
+This essentially yields us a probability distribution over the character classes.

 Note that from what I gathered, this way of building Seq2Seq models in Keras is not optimal and not exactly equivalent to what is proposed in the paper.
 It